 The final element is T for transition.
 Although a single word is often sufficient (note final from the last sentence), I prefer conceptual transitions, meaning you show how the previous paragraph and the next relate.
-I could write this instead:

-Just as a summary sentence gives readers closure, a transition sentence primes them for the next.
+I could write this instead: Just as a summary sentence gives readers closure, a transition sentence primes them for the next.

 Now you know the entire A BEAST model.
-My goal isn't to lock you into a formula (for example, it's okay if your argument needs two sentences) but to help you remember to order sentences by function first.
-The following paragraph is a good first draft: the student has included all the needed elements and made the wording flow.
-We can improve it, however, by identifying the function of each sentence and revising accordingly.
+My goal isn't to lock you into a formula but to help you remember to order sentences by function first.
+For this exercise, identify the function of each sentence then reorder it accordingly.
+The computer has scrambled them randomly, but a first draft might look more like this: